Spydr06/logicrs/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+## Enforcement Guidelines

+Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

+### Correction

+**Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],